Myrzhyk

 Myrzyk village is located at the feet of the northern slopes of the range, 148 km to the northeast of Karkaraly city.
 There is an extensive burial ground of the early Bronze Age in the area of the range.

+Sary-Uzen/Murzhik is located in the Semipalatinsk Test Site complex.
+24 nuclear explosion tests were carried out in it between 1965 and 1980.

 Geography

 The Myrzhyk Range is part of the Kazakh Upland system (Saryarka).
 It is a range of moderate altitude located in the northeastern sector of the highlands.
 Myrzhyk is slightly lower than the massifs in its immediate vicinity, but its size is significantly larger.
 The Degelen massif lies 40 km to the ESE of the eastern slopes and Mount Ku 40 km to the WSW.
 A lake named Karasor lies off the west of the northwestern end of the range.

 The highest point of the Myrzhyk is 970 m high Yegibai, located in the central area of the range.
 The higher elevations consist of summits of exposed rock.
 115 km long river Saryozen, of the Irtysh basin, has its sources in the range.